infinite-options/IO-Google-Login/README.md

 - ensure KEYSTORE_PATH points to location of keystore file (ie MMU.keystore should be in root folder or android>app)
 - location of keystore file determines if you are using a default keystore file or a custom file
 - See Creating Keystore Files and Generating SHA-1 in Creating a React Native App document
+- Keystore File should be on shared drive

 4. MainActivity.kt (in src>main>java)